JamiePike/UntargetedMetabolomics/docs/NovDec22_Log.md

 XCMS was run multiple times, first using the parameters from IPO, followed by changes to adjust the outputs.
 A summary file of these changes and outputs can be found; `/Volumes/Jamie_EXT/Projects/Metabolomics/NovDec22/XCMS/XCMS_Params.xlsx`.

-### Filtering

 The features were filtered using the custom R script, `/Volumes/Jamie_EXT/Projects/Metabolomics/bin/ProcessingXCMSOutput-Automated.R`.

 Summary outputs were recorded in `/Volumes/Jamie_EXT/Projects/Metabolomics/NovDec22/XCMS/XCMS_Params.xlsx`.
 Individual graphs and datasets can be found in the corresponding XCMS output folder.

+---

+Eventually, I used the XCMS parameters in `/Volumes/Jamie_EXT/Projects/Metabolomics/NovDec22/XCMS/10_BlankGroup_171123` for the +ve mode analysis.
+Groups were separated by treatment and time for this parameted set, and contamininated features identifed at the start of the run were excluded (C12-2 and X12-4 removed).
+It also contained a separate folder full of the blanks (duplicated so 4 samples), to satisfy the 0.75c minfrac.
+Features then identified in the Blank group were removed from the dataset (to remove contaminants).

 ## MetaboAnalyst

-Once processed using the filtering R script, data were uploaded to MetaboAnalyst, normalise (using the approach which produced the best normal distribution - typically this included normalizing by the Sodium Formate peak).
+Once processed using the filtering R script, data were uploaded to MetaboAnalyst, normalised (using the approach which produced the best normal distribution - typically this included normalizing by the Sodium Formate peak).

-Most XCMS outputs produced heatmaps which did not cluster by default sample groups.
-Some samples commonly displayed a different feature profile from most other samples within that treatment/time group.
-The samples are;

-- C9-4
-- D9-3
-- F9-1
-- X15-3
-- C12-1
-- F9-4
-- D12-2

 ---

-I have found that the best way to ensure that the heatmap clusters into groups, is to separate by time and remove blanks and QCs.
-In this way, significant features group the samples by treatment.

-I think I will have to narrow down at a particular time point of interest, and find features there.

----

-The first time point separates treatment groups best, by the second and third time points feature profiles between the samples can vary a lot within a treatment group.
-But the symptoms overlap between between Foc and Xvm best at second time point.

-Going to also look at time as a factor and not treatment.

-## MetaboAnalyst Preliminary Analysis
+### MetaboAnalyst Preliminary Analysis

 All results saved here: `/Volumes/Jamie_EXT/Projects/Metabolomics/NovDec22/MetaboAnalyst`.
 For each analysis, I ensured that data were normailly distributed (followed appropriate normalisation steps), then generated heatmaps for each different grouping: